odys-z/hello/learning-from-data/README.md

     pip3 install --upgrade pip
 ~~~

-And if you are not lucky, the PLA seams trying endlessly without error converged.
+And if you are not lucky, the PLA looks like will trying endlessly without error
+converged.

 ![001 ex1.4](imgs/001%20ex1.4.png)